Introduction 👋

 Effortlessly create and edit document templates or documents with fynk's built-in editor.
 Its drag-and-drop simplicity and growing template library cater to diverse needs, ensuring a quick and tailored document creation process.

 In fynk's editor you'll have plenty of formatting options to fulfill your needs.
-The options can be found in the menu bar to the top-left of the document, which is always available for templates, but in documents only, if the edit mode is activated.
+The options can be found in the command menu, accessible by selecting text or pressing [Control+P] on Windows/Linux or [Command+P] on Mac.
+This is available at all times in templates, and in documents whenever edit mode is enabled.

 Here you can adjust things like different text styles, format options, alignment or lists: